HackShardGaming/World-of-Valheim-Public/WorldofValheimServerSideCharacters/Package/README.md

 Server-Side Characters: When a client connects to the server, the server will look and see if it has an existing character file stored for this player.
 If it does not it will then create a brand new character file for the client.
 It will then send the character file to the client and ask periodically for updates about that character.
 If the user leaves the server the character file on the server will be updated, however, the clients character on the client will not.

+*NEW IN 0.5.0*
+New Feature: Single player has been reintroduced!
+You can now properly play single player without any problems from this plugin.
+As a side note, if you enable ExportCharacter you can make a duplicate of your server side character on your local computer.
+This can be useful for saving your character.

+Config Option AllowSinglePlayer has been removed as it is no longer required.

 *NEW IN 0.4.0*
 New Feature: Plugin now has a Permissions system.
 And thus requires another mod in order to run now!
 Please download: Valheim Permissions